CasperLabs/datasize-rs/README.md

 The `datasize` crate is used for for estimating the heap memory usage of values, e.g. the number of bytes used by a `Vec` outside its on-stack size determined by `mem::size_of`.

-`datasize` is intended for rough benchmarks, typically to find memory hogs (it won't find memory leaks as, as memory that is not reachable will not be reported).
-While it may not give entirely accurate readings in all situations, it will quickly identify low-hanging fruits.
+`datasize` is intended for rough benchmarks, typically to find memory hogs (it won't find memory leaks, as memory that is not reachable will not be reported).
+While it may not give entirely accurate readings in all situations, it will quickly identify low-hanging fruit.

 ## Example